Spotting Repeat Fraudsters (Device Fingerprinting)

 - No single signal is definitive.
 The power comes from cross-layer correlation: transport + device + browser + behavior

-Device fingerprinting started as a way to assign a unique ID to a browser.
-Modern device intelligence goes far deeper, collecting hundreds of signals across hardware, software, network, and behavior to answer questions like: Is this a real device?
+Device fingerprinting started as a unique ID for a browser.
+Device intelligence goes much deeper.
+It collects hundreds of signals across hardware, software, network and behavior.
+All of it answers four questions.
+Is this a real device?
 Is a real person using it?
-Have we seen this device before?
-Is someone controlling it remotely?
+Have we seen it before?
+Is someone else driving it?
+That's the whole job.

 How It Works